 The TESL certificate program can be taken either after completion of a bachelor's degree program, or while completing one.
-Students who plan to do a degree and a certificate simultaneously should consult with an Advisor to ensure that they choose and schedule their courses appropriately.
-The degree program must be completed with a cumulative GPA of 2.67 or higher.
+Students who plan to do a degree and a certificate concurrently should consult with an Advisor to ensure that they choose and schedule their courses appropriately.
+The degree program must be completed with a minimum cumulative GPA of 2.67.

 Applicants must meet the Degree/diploma level English language proficiency requirement.
 For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.

-Note: For TESL Canada certification, students who complete their degree in a language other than English will be required to meet one of the following requirements: IELTS Academic 7, TOEFL 101, or English 12 with 70% from a Canadian school.
+Note: For TESL Canada certification, students who complete their degree in a language other than English will be required to meet one of the following requirements: IELTS Academic 7, TOEFL 101, English Studies 12, or English First Nations 12 with 70% from a Canadian school.

 Students may also be interested in the following courses.
 These are not required for the TESL certificate, but will provide an area of specialization.

 |LING 202||Language Acquisition||3|

 |ENGL 209||The Structure of the English Language||3|